-The Green line also operates between Faial and Pico but also adds in a second port in Pico (Sao Roque) and the island of Sao Jorge (Velas).
+The Green line also operates between Faial and Pico but also adds in the island of Sao Jorge (Velas and Calheta).

-Similar to the Blue line, the Pink line only goes between two islands – Flores and Corvo (Vila do Corvo).
-On Flores there are two different port options, Santa Cruz and Lajes.
+Similar to the Blue line, the Pink line only goes between two islands – Flores (Santa Cruz) and Corvo (Porto da Casa).

 Looking to Plan Your Itinerary to the Azores?
 Check Out Some Top Guides: